 Faculty members are happy to write letters of recommendation—the more information you can provide them with (your resume, a transcript, a paper you wrote in their classes) the more personal they can be in supporting your application.
 It also helps to schedule a meeting to discuss your plans and to give the writer plenty of time.

-If you think you’ll be going to graduate school sometime in the future, but not immediately following graduation, you can ask professors to write a letter or recommendation on forms provided by the Center for Career Development.
+If you think you’ll be going to graduate school sometime in the future, but not immediately following graduation, you can ask professors to write a letter or recommendation on forms provided by the Career Center.
 The Center has forms for "Graduate Study" as well as for "Employment.”
 When you are ready to apply, the Center will send out your file as you direct.
 The advantage of this approach (versus asking professors for letters in the future) is that you can be certain that professors have important details about your academic career freshly in mind.

 General Program Requirements